cibervicho/go_webApp/README.md

 This is a Go web application which gets connected to MongoDB (noSQL database).
 The go_webApp runs as a service listening in por 8008.

-## Instrucions to get the app running
+## Instrucions to install Go and Mongo
 First things first...
 1. Install Golang
    - Follow the instructions in the [Golang's web page](https://golang.org/doc/install) to reach this.